 How long is the Tanzania Volunteer eVisa valid for?

-The validity of a Tanzania Volunteer eVisa is 90 days after arrival after arrival.
+The validity of a Tanzania Volunteer eVisa is 90 days after arrival.

 How many entries does a Tanzania Volunteer eVisa cover?